Some cancer treatments cause sickness. Find out why this might happen to you and what can be done to help you feel more comfortable.

 Once you get used to the painkiller you can usually stop taking the anti sickness drug.
-You could be given an anti sickness tablet before each dose of your painkiller if you have sickness that does not go away.
-Or your doctor could try a different painkiller.
+You could have an anti sickness tablet before each dose of your painkiller if you have sickness that does not go away.
+Or, your doctor could try a different painkiller.

 You might feel or be sick when you wake up from a general anaesthetic.
-This happens in about a third of people having surgery (33%).
+Moderate sickness happens in around 16 out of 100 people (around 16%) after having an operation.
 But this depends on:

 - the type of surgery